Vithaikkaaran

 Vithaikkaaran is a 2024 Indian Tamil-language crime thriller film directed by Venki and starring Sathish.
 The film was released on 23 February 2024 and opened to mixed reviews.

 Plot

 The story revolves around a sharp-witted man called Vetri, who believes that cheating is not wrong but what is actually wrong is getting cheated.
-Vetri has a twin brother who has the exact opposite view.
+Vetri has a twin brother Shakthi who has the exact opposite view.

 Production

 Sathish plays a dual role in the film.
 The film marks the Tamil lead debut of Simran Gupta, who previously worked as a dancer in the song "Simtagaaran" in Sarkar (2018), and the feature film debut of cinematographer Yuva Karthick.
 One of the film's schedules was shot in Coimbatore.

 Soundtrack

 The film has music composed by VBR.